NTSB: 13-year-old drove pickup in Texas crash that killed 9

 Tipton said University President Quint Thurman visited the students’ parents at the hospital, illustrating the close community at the college with only about 350 on-campus students.

-Underhill’s brother Drew said their parents, Ken and Wendy, flew to Texas.

-“Hockey was a big part of life for a while, but his true passion is golf,” Drew Underhill said.
+“Hockey was a big part of life for a while, but his true passion is golf,” said Underhill’s brother, Drew Underhill.

 The Mexican Federation of Golf posted an online note of condolence to the loved ones of Mauricio Sanchez.